Submission – external validation submission, including executive summary, evidence and annotations

 What scaffolds can schools use to prepare their external validation submission?

-Schools can use any proformas or processes that meet their local needs when preparing their external validation submission.
+Schools can use any proforma or process that meet their local needs when preparing their external validation submission.
+Examples are available in the resources section in SPaRO.

 How does the external validation panel obtain access to the school’s submission?